Organic Traffic

 Measurement with Google Analytics

-To effectively measure your website's organic traffic, Google Analytics has established itself as the benchmark tool.
-This analysis platform enables you to precisely identify visitors arriving on your site via natural search engine results..
-To access this data, go to the "Acquisition" section, then "All traffic" and finally "Source/Average", where you can filter to display only organic traffic..
+To effectively measure your website's organic traffic, Google Analytics est positioned as the go-to tool.
+This analysis platform allows you to precisely identify visitors who arrive on your site via natural search engine results.
+To access this data, go to the «Acquisition» section, then «All Traffic,» and finally «Source/Medium,» where you can filter to display only organic traffic.

 Google Analytics also provides you with detailed information on :